zhangyinglong/MSWebApp/README.md

 [![License](https://img.shields.io/cocoapods/l/MSWebApp.svg?style=flat)](http://cocoapods.org/pods/MSWebApp)
 [![Platform](https://img.shields.io/cocoapods/p/MSWebApp.svg?style=flat)](http://cocoapods.org/pods/MSWebApp)

-What's `MSWebApp`: More and more html pages and frameworks used in app, like: react-native, weex, phone-gap and more.
-Learning that will cost a lot of time. more times, we only need a little html pages. `MSWebApp` is used for dynamic manage the modules.
+What's `MSWebApp`: More and more html pages and frameworks has been used.
+React-native, weex, phone-gap ..., Learning that will spent a lot of time.
+But we only need some html page for a part of app. `MSWebApp`, dynamic manage and mount modules.

-MSWebApp support webViewController for used, with JavaScript bridge.
-Auto update server module info and download.

 Functions And features:

-- [x] WKWebView/UIWebView support.
+- [x] UIWebView support (Why not WKWebView?
+Can't hook with `URLProtocol`).
-- [x] WebView-JavaScript bridge support.
+- [x] WebView-JavaScript bridge.
-- [x] Auto check and download modules.
+- [x] Check and download modules in diff.
-- [x] Custom webViewController. (subClass it).
+- [x] Custom browser.
-- [x] Auto check URL, load from local or server.
+- [x] Convert URL to local file URL.
-- [x] Module download progress and do or not download when get config success. sync download.
+- [x] Module mount progress and do or not download when init, use sync download or not.
-- [x] Auto download module, now use but not download yet.
+- [x] Auto reDownload when in used but file lose.
-- [x] simple FileBrowser, use `MSFileBrowserTableViewController`, don't delete html resources files like `css`、`js`.
+- [x] Provide a fileBrowser.
-- [x] URLProtocol for resource check, support css, js, less, sass.
+- [x] URLProtocol for resource check.
+Css, js, less, sass can be hooked.
-- [ ] Cache control, Disk cache to inMemory cache and webView cache.
+- [ ] Cache control, Disk cache, InMemory cache and resources cache.

 ## How to use